Blog · Review Essay · Last reviewed June 19, 2026

 When a system speaks, ask what executable machinery stands behind the speech.
 When a system classifies, ask what social world it is helping to create.
 When a system summarizes a person, ask what disappears.
 When a system turns language into action, ask where consent, reversibility, audit, and human judgment enter the loop.

 My Mother Was a Computer remains valuable because it refuses the fantasy that digital culture is just faster communication.
-It is about a new parentage of thought: code and language co-producing the subjects who will then ask machines who they are.
+It is about a new parentage of thought: code and language co-producing the subjects who will then ask machines who they are, what they deserve, what they remember, and what they are allowed to do next.

 Sources